font-size is really about scale strategy: rem/em/px choices, zoom behavior, component nesting, and accessibility bugs caused by hard-coded sizes.

 This CSS interview question tests whether you can explain CSS text sizing in production: rem vs em vs px, zoom behavior, and accessibility pitfalls, connect it to production trade-offs, and handle common follow-up questions.

-- CSS text sizing in production: rem vs em vs px, zoom behavior, and accessibility pitfalls explanation without falling back to memorized docs wording
+- CSS text sizing in production: rem vs em vs px, zoom behavior, and accessibility pitfalls explanation without falling back to memorized definitions

 - Typography and Font Size reasoning, edge cases, and production failure modes